 Costa Rica wins here.
 Costa Rica generally has lower crime rates than is found in the city of Medellín.

 In 2019, the reported homicide rate in Costa Rica was 12.1 per 100,000 habitants.
 This was was one of the highest homicide rates in Costa Rica’s history and Some of the violence in Costa Rica is driven by competition among groups engaged in the sale and transport of drugs.

 In 2016 in Medellín, there were a total of 534 homicides reported, which was up 7.9% compared to 2015.
 But over the past few years Medellín has experienced a homicide rate that is lower than is found in St. Louis, Baltimore, Detroit or New Orleans in the U.S.

 Medellín dropped off of the list of the 50 most dangerous cities in the world a few years ago based on homicide rates.

 In a survey of 12,548 Colombians, Medellín ranked higher than all other cities in Colombia in terms of citizens feeling safe in their barrio (neighborhood) – slide 41.

 7. Pollution – Medellín vs Costa Rica

 It is arguably a tie here.
 Medellín has pollution problems.
-According to the World Health Organization (WHO) previously reported that Medellín is ranked #9 in a list of the 10 most polluted cities in Latin America based on PM2.5 pollutants.
+According to the World Health Organization’s (WHO’s) 2018 Ambient Air Quality Database, Medellín is ranked #9 out of the most polluted cities and towns in Latin America based on PM2.5 pollutants.